 The advocates of armed neutrality tend to argue that Australia’s armed neutrality would be achievable because there already exist successful examples: Sweden and Switzerland.
 Indeed, the Swedes and the Swiss are both middle powers and they have managed to sustain their armed neutrality while living with the great powers.
 Their success, however, does not guarantee Australia’s success because of two reasons.

 The first is that Australia’s geostrategic situation is quite different to either Sweden’s or Switzerland’s.
-The Swiss and the Swedes successed in becoming neutral themselves bacause they were in Europe where there was a common interest among the regional powers in preserving the European order on which they heavily depended.
-It was their will to maintain the status quo to prevent the emergence of a hegemonic power in the region, and neither Sweden nor Switnerland had real weight to alter the status quo.
+The Swiss and the Swedes succeeded in becoming neutral themselves because they were in Europe where there was a common interest among the regional powers in preserving the European order on which they heavily depended.
+It was their will to maintain the status quo to prevent the emergence of a hegemonic power in the region, and neither Sweden nor Switzerland had real weight to alter the status quo.
 They were strong enough to deter other countries from attacking them, but neither of them was strong enough to make any serious impact on the European order.
 Other European powers understood this and therefore ‘accepted’ Sweden’s and Switzerland’s armed neutrality.

 This, however, might not work for Australia.
 Unlike Europe, there is no such common interest among the Asian powers in preserving the regional order.
-The region is in fact undergoing a serious struggle between two groups of countries, namely, status quo powers and revisionist powers.
+The region is undergoing a serious struggle between two groups of countries, namely, status quo powers and revisionist powers.
 Many countries in the region are already facing tough situations of being forced to choose between Washington and Beijing.
 And Asia’s strategic environment will likely become more turbulent and complex as the strategic rivalry between America and China escalates.

 If Australia chooses to become neutral, it should build large armed forces that would have sufficient weight to affect the balance of power in the Asia-Pacific.
-And if Australia can make real difference to Asia’s strategic balance, then it would be perceived by other Asian powers as one of potential game changers.
+And if Australia can make a real difference to Asia’s strategic balance, then it would be perceived by other Asian powers as one of the potential game changers.
 In other words, an armed neutral Australia would find difficulty in staying on reasonable terms with all other Asian neighbours and would therefore not be able to stay away from Asia’s strategic competitions.
 None of Asian powers would accept Australia’s neutral position.

 The second reason is about money.
 Armed neutrality would be a very expensive model in Asia because the region is a highly contested arena.
 As Asia’s strategic order becomes unstable and precarious, the regional powers are compelled to boost their armed forces.
 There already exist signs of incipient arms races among the great and middle powers.
 This makes armed neutrality so expensive because Canberra would have to continuously increase its defence budget to make the ‘armed’ part of its armed neutrality credible.

-Australia is now spending around 2% of its GDP for defence, and in order to become a strong armed neutral in a more contested Asia, it should spend more than 3%, or perhaps up to 4%.
+Australia is now spending around 2% of its GDP on defence, and to become a strong armed neutral in a more contested Asia, it should spend more than 3%, or perhaps up to 4%.
 And it is doubtful that the Australian taxpayers are willing to pay that much for their nation’s more self-reliant defence posture.
 For now, many would tell their government to stick to the US alliance.

 Nevertheless, armed neutrality should continue to be debated by Australian scholars and policymakers because that would make the Australian defence debate more constructive and healthier.
-It would be foolish to cling to the outdated belief that America will remain strong and always be there to protect Australia .
+It would be foolish to cling to the outdated belief that America will remain strong and always be there to protect Australia.